 A privacy policy is a list of rules and regulations that all websites (especially eCommerce) must comply with to maintain authenticity and customer trust.

 Most trusted websites have a detailed privacy policy containing all the rules and guidelines they comply with.
+There are plenty of government laws in the policy that tell how strictly a website follows government laws.

 -